 - Xin Luo - Parents' voices on WeChat: Exploring the modernisation of early years education in China

-- Zarina Muminova - Parental involvement in children's early learning: A Case of Rural Wakhan in Tajikistan
+- Zarina Muminova - Parental engagement in children's early learning in rural Tajikistan

 - Sabina Savadova - Young children’s everyday experiences with digital media: Listening to families’ stories in Azerbaijan

 I have more than twenty years’ experience of conducting research with children and technologies and finding out about their play and learning.
 My PhD on designing for group use of interactive media, with a particular emphasis on the role of narrative in supporting learning, was awarded in 1992 - and while the laserdisc technology that I was investigating has long been obsolete, many of the pedagogical and design issues remain the same.